MuGdxy/GalDesigner/Application.Expresser.md

 - Brush
 - TextLayout(A Text you can think it is a bitmap)

+### Transform

+Sometimes we need to rotate our bitmap or scale our rectangle.
+So we should define a stand.
+For simplicity, we use the matrix to describe the transform.

 ### About Audio

 We will use `XAudio2` to finish this task.

+### Detail

+You can ignore this.

+**What do we need?**

+- Static class manager RenderDevice.
+- Static class manager Resource.
+- Kinds of Resource.
+- Surface and present.
+- Need Update...